 Here are some easy guidelines for selecting foods high in calcium:

-At the end of this document, there is a more detailed table of calcium content in various foods.
 The U.S. Department of Agriculture recommends that everyone aged 9 years and older eat three servings of foods from the dairy group per day.

 1 serving of dairy equals:

-For individuals who cannot get enough calcium from food and beverages each day, taking a calcium supplement may be necessary.
+For those who can't get enough calcium from food and beverages each day, taking a calcium supplement may be necessary.
 People who have lactose intolerance might have difficulty getting enough calcium through their diet alone.
 In addition, those with absorption problems due to gastrointestinal illness may not absorb enough calcium.
 Those who follow a vegan diet, or consume large amounts of protein and sodium might also not get enough calcium.

-The amount of calcium the body will absorb from supplements depends on the form of calcium in the supplement, how well the calcium dissolves in the intestines, and the amount of calcium in the body.
+The amount of calcium the body will absorb from supplements depends on the form of calcium in the supplement, how well the calcium dissolves in the intestines and the amount of calcium in the body.
 The two most commonly used calcium products are calcium carbonate and calcium citrate.

 Calcium carbonate supplements dissolve better in an acid environment, so they should be taken with a meal.
 Calcium citrate supplements can be taken any time because they do not need acid to dissolve.
-For this reason, individuals who might have problems absorbing medications could consider using calcium citrate instead of calcium carbonate.
+For this reason, people who might have problems absorbing medications could consider using calcium citrate instead of calcium carbonate.
 This would include those who take medications to decrease stomach acid (such as over-the-counter and prescription heartburn medications).
 Also, those who have had intestinal bypass surgery, or perhaps even those 65 years and older, may benefit from calcium citrate instead of calcium carbonate.

 Calcium can reduce the absorption of these drugs if taken at the same time: